 To borrow money and issue, sell, or pledge bonds, promissory notes, or debentures, payable at specified times or payable upon the happening of a specified event or events secured by mortgage, pledge, or otherwise to accomplish the purposes aforesaid.

 To arrange and provide for the social and cultural enrichment of its members at actual cost.

 And, in general, to do all things necessary or incidental to fully accomplish the foregoing purposes.

 The principles which guide modern cooperative organizations, including OSCA, were formulated in 1844 by a group of textile workers in Rochdale, England who were fed up with the exploitative nature of the market during the British Industrial Revolution.
 They decided to pool their money and open a small retail store which operated on principles which have become the foundation of modern co-ops.

-Regular meetings, education of members and outreach into the community are provided according to the principles and techniques of cooperation, both economic and political.
-Education goes on constantly at all levels of OSCA.
+Regular meetings, membership education, and community outreach are implemented through the principles and techniques of cooperation, both economic and political.